SachaG/10YearsOfMeteor/src/pages/index.md

 At this point you might be forgiven for thinking that Meteor burned too bright and fizzled out in the night sky without leaving a trace.
 But you'd be mistaken.
 Meteor did make a lasting impact, in more ways than one.

-<Person name="Evan You" url="https://twitter.com/youyuxi">Probably the most famous Meteor alumni, Evan You worked on Meteor's own Blaze UI framework before going on to revolutionize the front-end space with [Vue.js](https://vuejs.org/).</Person>
+<Person name="Evan You" url="https://twitter.com/youyuxi">Probably the most famous Meteor alumni, Evan You was hired to work on Meteor's own Blaze UI framework shortly after creating [Vue.js](https://vuejs.org/).
+He would then leave MDG and go on to work full-time on Vue.js to revolutionize the front-end space.</Person>

 One of the new front-end frameworks that quickly outgrew Meteor's own popularity was [Vue](https://vuejs.org/), created by Evan You.
 And where did Evan work before creating Vue?
 You guessed it, MDG.